-A Significant Ecological Area in the Verdugo Mountains in L.A. is threatened by private, luxury development.
+A Significant Ecological Area in the Verdugo Mountains in L.A. is threatened by luxury development.
+We have an opportunity to resist.

 How You Can Help

-1. Donate to support our Legal Fund & Advocacy Efforts.
+1. Donate to our Urgent Legal Defense Fund.

 3. Follow us and amplify our message on Social Media.

-4. Help us acquire the land directly for conservation!
+4. Help to acquire the land for conservation!

 The ‘Canyon Hills’ site is unceded territory and ancestral land of the Fernandeño Tataviam and Gabrieleno Tongva Band of Mission Indians.

-Under colonial legacy, the mountain range we know as “The Verdugos” has been subject to a series of financial transactions and thus recast as private property.
+Under colonial legacy, the mountain range we know as “The Verdugos” has been subject to a series of financial transactions, recast as private property.
 It has been cut-through by a major freeway and disassembled into “parcels.”
 And yet, with its abundant native flora communities whose underground structures rebel against false borders, the land continues to support a vibrant ecosystem.
-It provides crucial habitat for L.A.’s threatened cougar population (including the newest cat in town, #LaTunaPuma) as well as other large and small mammals, insects, reptiles, amphibians, and all manner of life.
-Held deep in its rock, its soil, its streams, is an immeasurable correlation of timespans.
+It provides crucial habitat for L.A.’s threatened cougar population (including the newest cat in town, #LaTunaPuma), as well as other large and small mammals, insects, reptiles, amphibians, and all manner of life.
+Held deep in its rock, its soil, its streams, is an immeasurable history.

-Today, as we face unprecedented biodiversity loss, climate-related catastrophe and cultural dispossession, we must say no to a project like ‘Canyon Hills’ that harms far more than it heals; that devalues (destroys) life in favor of profit. #NOCanyonHills.
+Today, as we face unprecedented biodiversity loss, climate-related catastrophe and cultural dispossession, we must say no to a luxury project like ‘Canyon Hills’ that harms far more than it heals; that devalues life so that a handul of men may profit.
+Please help us say #NOCanyonHills.